c-blake/lc/README.md

 not unthinkable, though unlikely to be a popular default style.
 Hard-coding Git support seems popular these days.
 I don't do that yet.
 I'm not sure I want a direct dependency, but you may be able to hack something together.

+[^1]: To aid this matching, `lc` users can configure classification dimensions to line up against picked poisons of output dimensions.
+Operationally, users just pick small integer labels for dimensions aka series of order-dependent tests aka classes.
+The first passing kind test within a dimension wins that dimension.
+To aid debugging kind assignments you can do things like `lc -f%0%1%2%3%4%5\ %f` to see coordinates in the first 6 dims.
+The inspiration for this system was having "dot-file directories" sorted in a block before all dot regular files, but it is obviously much more general.